 EAC committee members may decide they would like to focus on a particular area of interest that is not necessarily in the interest of the whole group.
-In this case, sub-committees may be formed.
-These will meet at different times to the regular monthly meetings to be agreed upon by those in the sub-committee.
+In this case, subcommittees may be formed.
+These will meet in lieu of the regular monthly meetings, in coordination with the Metro committee liaison.